 Great accuracy from both standard (FNH) and custom (Elite) ammunition.

 Ergonomics: * * * * *

-Completely ambidextrous controls and bottom ejection port.
-Small and light weight.
+Completely ambidextrous cocking handles, magazine release, safety switch inside the trigger guard and other controls and a bottom ejection port.
+Small and lightweight.
 What more could you ask for?

 Ergonomics Firing: * * * * *

 Small and lightweight.
-All the (ambidextrous) control are right where they should be.
+All the (ambidextrous) controls are right where they should be.
 Minimal recoil.
 A joy to shoot.

 Reliability: * * * * *

 This is not an AR-15.
 The only customizations possible are different optics, lasers, lights that fit on standard rails.

 A great personal-defense weapon for the average citizen shooter — NOT an AR-15 replacement.
 Final star withheld for the price of the gun and ammo, but for those whom the gun suits, it’s a bargain.

 About the Author